-From the first moment we enter Glacier National Park on bikes, you will see that this is more than a cycling trip — it is an inspiring journey with 30 fellow cyclists who share an interest in preserving Glacier and Waterton for generations to come.
+From the first moment we enter Glacier National Park on bikes, you will see that this is more than a cycling event — it is an inspiring journey with fellow cyclists who share an interest in preserving Glacier and Waterton for generations to come.

 On Glacier Ride, you’ll spend five days cycling the roads that traverse the ‘Crown of the Continent’ including the famous Going-to-the-Sun Road.
 You’ll see majestic 500-year old cedar forests under threat of wildfires and glaciers in fast retreat.
-You’ll pedal near stunning aretes, high alpine mountain passes, glacial lakes and waterfalls.
+You’ll pedal your bike near stunning aretes, high alpine mountain passes, glacial lakes, and waterfalls.
+On the sixth day, you’ll get to raft the Middle Fork of the Flathead River, completing our circumnavigation of these two parks by following the river back to the West Glacier.
 Professional Glacier Guides and Climate Ride leaders will accompany us each day to teach us about Glacier’s unique ecosystem, so you can bring this knowledge home to your community.

-This ride is up to 250 miles and is meant to be challenging yet doable, and you have all day to ride and learn.
-This trip is fully-supported and our team is always nearby to assist you, keep you happy and healthy, and make your adventure worry-free and memorable.
-The final day of the trip includes a beautiful and educational 1/2-day raft trip along the Class II-III section (moderate) of the Flathead River.
+This bike ride is up to 250 miles and is meant to be challenging yet doable, and you have all day to ride your bike and learn.
+All cycling takes place on paved roads.
+This charitable trip is fully supported and our team is always nearby to assist you, keep you happy and healthy, and make your adventure worry-free and memorable.
+The final day of the cycling event includes a beautiful and educational 1/2-day raft trip along the Class II-III section (moderate) of the incredible Flathead River.

 All breakfasts, dinners, packed lunches, snacks, camping, guiding, and shuttles are included.
-Participants must bring their own tent, sleeping bag, and pad or can rent this equipment in advance through Glacier Guides.
-Participants must bring their own bicycles or can rent locally in Whitefish, MT. ***A passport is required because we do cross the border into Canada.*** Our staff handles all bike support, luggage and food.
+Cyclists must bring their own tent, sleeping bag, and pad or can rent this equipment in advance through Glacier Guides.
+Participants must bring their own bicycles or can rent locally in Whitefish, Montana.
+A passport is required because we cross the U.S. border into Canada.
+Our staff handles all bike support, luggage, and food.

 Glacier Riders will have access to our superb personal fundraising software and the full support of our team.